 You can import an audio file into the current track.
 If you are importing a multi-track .WAV file, you will have choice of merging to a mono or placing additional track of the .WAV file onto separate tracks.

-This will export the selected or the whole of the current audio track as an audio file (WAV/MP3/WMA/MP4/M4A).
+This will export the selected or the whole of the current audio track as an audio file

+Export Selection (or whole track)

+(WAV/MP3/WMA/MP4/M4A).